If a carrier attempts to deliver a package, but the recipient is not available to receive it. Then, it will be called a missed delivery.

 Get a FREE 7-day trial of Upper Route Planner and see if it helps your delivery operations.

-Want to get rid of missed or failed deliveries?
+Want to get rid of miss or fail deliveries?
 Let Upper help you with optimized routes to perform faster deliveries.
 Impress your clients by handing over the parcel in timely manner.Try Upper Now!

 Delivery exceptions cost you a penalty in the form of additional consumption of time, resources, and money.
 It adds up to the overall cost invested in organizing the transit of that package.
 So, it is better to try and avoid the exceptions to the maximum extent possible.